English / Japanese(æĨæŽčŠ)

 It is recommended to install it from F-Droid.

-dots theme
+dots tmux-theme

-# Example
+# example

-dots set-theme 4 # Set by number
+dots set-tmux-theme 4 # Set by number

-dots set-theme "developer-mono" # Set by name
+dots set-tmux-theme developer-mono # Set by name

 Available themes:

-Copy $XDG_CONFIG_HOME to $XDG_DATA_HOME/dotfiles-main/backup dir:
+# Copy $XDG_CONFIG_HOME to $XDG_DATA_HOME/dotfiles-main/backup dir

 dots backup